muhac/docker-jupyter-pytorch/README.md

 More Docker tags are in other Git branches.

-- `customized_notebook`: CUDA 12.1, Anaconda with PyTorch 2.1.1 installed, customized jupyter notebook.
+- `customized_3`: CUDA 12.1, Anaconda with PyTorch 2.2.1 installed, customized jupyter notebook.

 ## Install & Usage